bocchino/AppleCore/README.txt

 AppleCore program, you should first say INT or FP (or 3D3G or CONTROL-B from inside the monitor) to reset the BASIC environment.
-Otherwise you may get an OUT OF MEMORY or MEM FULL error when you attempt to load the basic program.
+Otherwise you may get an OUT OF MEMORY or MEM FULL error when you attempt to load the BASIC program.

 Currently AppleCore works with DOS 3.3 and DOS 3.3 only; ProDOS is not supported.
 I've no plans to change that any time soon.
 I'm most